 9 1921 The Green Door Tavern - River North

 After the Great Fire incinerated most of Chicago in 1871, a local engineer named James McCole built a two-story, balloon-frame wooden structure with a detached garage at the southwest corner of Huron and Orleans.
 A few months later, the city council passed an ordinance prohibiting the construction of wooden buildings in the downtown district, making McCole's structure one of the few remaining wooden structures built before the "new" law.
 In 1921, Vito Giacomo opened a restaurant on the first floor, replacing a grocery store that had operated there for the preceding 49 years.
-The restaurant, known as "The Green Door," snuck through the Prohibition era as a speakeasy (which apparently explains its name).
+The restaurant, known as "The Green Door," snuck through the Prohibition era as a speakeasy (which explains its name).
 The building tilts slightly toward the north because it began to settle into the Earth in the early 1900s.

 The tavern has changed very little through the years and is peppered with "bric-a-brac" as antique signs, posters, photographs, and other nostalgia.
-The soapbox car hanging from the ceiling was once used in a race in which Illinois native and former United States President Ronald Reagan once participated.
-Harry Caray was a frequent visitor, and one of his Budweiser commercials was even filmed here at 678 North Orleans Street.
+The soapbox car hanging from the ceiling was once used in a race in which Illinois native and former United States President Ronald Reagan participated.
+Harry Caray was a frequent visitor, and one of his Budweiser commercials was filmed at 678 North Orleans Street.

 10 1923 Lou Mitchell's - Chicago Loop

-William Mitchell went into the restaurant business in 1923 by opening a diner that he named after his son, Lou.
+William Mitchell entered the restaurant business in 1923 by opening a diner named after his son, Lou.
 The entire Mitchell family was involved in the operation, and in 1949 the thriving eatery moved directly across the street to 565 West Jackson Street in the Loop, from which it continues to serve hungry patrons today.
-The restaurant looks very much the same now as it did at its inception, both inside and out, and a neon sign trumpeting the "world's best coffee" remains in place from the beginning.
+The restaurant looks the same now as it did at its inception, both inside and out, and a neon sign trumpeting the "world's best coffee" remains in place from the beginning.
 Travel and trivia buffs may know that its proximity to the starting point of Route 66 caused it to be known as "the first stop on the Mother Road."
 In 1958, Lou Mitchell, who had assumed control from his father, initiated the restaurant's signature tradition of serving donut holes and Milk Duds to waiting customers.
 Lou continued to run the business until he was in his seventies, but as of 1992, his niece, Katherine Thanas, has overseen the operations.

-The restaurant claims that Presidents Carter, Reagan, Bush (41), Clinton, Bush (43), and Obama have all eaten there.
+The restaurant claims Presidents Carter, Reagan, Bush (41), Clinton, Bush (43), and Obama have all eaten there.

 11 1924 Lindy's Chili - McKinley Park